“He who is not a socialist at twenty has no heart, but he who is not a conservative after thirty has no head.”

 Over and over we were subjected to the zombified glassy-eyed drumbeat of “Stay Home, Save Lives”, which conveyed the preposterous idea that going to the grocery store to buy food, taking the dog for a walk, flying a kite in the park, or visiting aging parents was tantamount to negligent homicide.
 The signaling of political virtue was prioritized over personal freedom, quality of life, and common sense.
 And I felt then, as I feel now, that those who were attempting to eliminate all risk from life were instead making it suffocating and empty.
 You wanna wrap yourself in plastic bubble until all danger is entirely eradicated?
 Be my guest.
 But stop trying to make me do it.
 You want masks forever (plus face shields), and six-feet social distancing for the next hundred years?
 Tough luck, eat shit.
 If there was only one Covid case in a city of a hundred-thousand people, there were (and still are) folks who genuinely believed that that would be enough to justify shutting down every business, family gathering, and event.
 But more alarming to me in 2020 and 2021 was the fact that the majority of the politicians who were so enthusiastic for continued restrictions were Democrats: Newsom (CA), Cuomo (NY), Whitmer (MI), Murphy (NJ), Carney (DE).

-Yet, looking back, if I’m being completely honest with myself, the response to Covid had simply been the tipping point at the top of a mountain of grievances already accumulated.
+Yet, looking back, if I’m being completely honest with myself, the response to Covid had simply been the tipping point at the top of a mountain of political grievances already accumulated.

 Upon the conclusion of the Democratic primary in 2020, I slowly came to grips with the fact that the “labor left” had been a corpse for a long time.
 Bernie Sanders may have used a defibrillator to make it twitch, but judging by the appearance of the maggots, the labor left died when Jimmy Hoffa did.
 It was a relic.
 Something to be featured on an episode of American Pickers: “Let’s see, we got a Flash Gordon tin lunchbox, a 1957 Chevrolet, and- what’s that over there?
 Oh wow, trade unionism!”
 Any pretense otherwise was simply retro New Deal pastiche; the “dirtbag left” an indulgence in cosplay.